The Rapping Judge and the Warm Body with a Bar Card

 J.J. tells me that I am the only member of the media who has ever tried to speak with him regarding the crime or his treatment in Clackamas.
 “It makes me feel not only like I don’t matter, but that it is not important when people are wronged if they are Black.
 I feel like if I was white, none of this would have happened.”

 Nearly all of the complaints the commission receives are immediately denied the day after one of their six yearly meetings, but J.J. has not received a dismissal letter since he filed in early December 2021.
+The commission is notoriously secretive and self-protective, but the lack of a quick denial suggests that the judicial fitness commission thinks there is a problem with Judge Susie Norby that requires their attention.

 Whatever the number, they are continuing to pile up at an alarming rate.

-J.J. tells me, “I still know that I am innocent of the crimes that I were convicted of.
+J.J. tells me, “I still know that I am innocent of the crimes that I was convicted of.
 I hope that someone, anyone, would help me clear my name.
 May it be an attorney, a judge, or the Governor of Oregon.
 I plead that one day there be justice for the grievous wrong that has been committed against me.”

 Linda Beloof (now Haines) did not respond to requests for comments on her handling of this case.
 Judge Norby did not respond to requests for comments on this case or the Oregon Commission on Judicial Fitness and Disability complaint that is pending against her.